civo/kubernetes-marketplace/twingate/post_install.md

 ### Secret settings

-This will help you to create a valid secret you need replace `Access Token` and `Refresh Token` with the values you get from the Provision Connector screen
+This will help you to create a valid secret.
+You need to replace `Access Token` and `Refresh Token` in the snippet below with the values provided in the [Connector provisioning workflow](https://docs.twingate.com/docs/provision-the-new-access-node) in the Twingate Admin Console by selecting the "**Manual**" provisioning option.

 ```yaml
 apiVersion: v1